 Entertainment & Sports Arena: Guidelines

-To help ensure a safe experience for all of our guests, Entertainment & Sports Arena has policies and procedures we ask our organizers and guests to please abide by.
+To help ensure a safe experience for all of our guests, Entertainment & Sports Arena has policies and procedures we ask our event organizers to abide by.

 Pursuant to the Authority’s License Agreement, Licensee shall be responsible for securing insurance for the duration of the Event Period, which shall include move-in and move-out, liability insurance for claims arising from injury or death to persons or damage to property and contractual liability.